In this article, we answer these important questions about reducing the risk of developing dementia:

-One possible explanation is that if we stay mentally active throughout our lives, by developing new interests and skills, then this develops our brain and builds some form of reserve in it which helps protect against or compensate for dementia.
-This is known as the Cognitive Reserve hypothesis.
+The ‘cognitive reserve’ hypothesis suggests that if we stay mentally active throughout our lives – for instance by developing new interests and skills – then this activity develops our brain and builds some form of reserve which helps protect against, or compensate for, dementia.

-Perhaps bigger or denser brains can tolerate more loss before brain functions are impaired.
+The mechanisms involved are unclear.
+Perhaps larger or denser brains can tolerate more loss before brain functions are impaired.
 Perhaps the same brain networks have been helped to work more efficiently.
-Or perhaps the brain is able to shift operations to alternative circuits.
+Or it might be that the brain is able to shift operations to alternative circuits.

 What about staying socially active?